An Alaskan Wildlife Adventure

 Best Time To See Eagles In Alaska

 More than half of North America’s bald eagle population lives in Alaska.
-They are visible to avid bird watchers regardless of season, if you know where to look.
-In this case, the locations definitely play a part in determining the best time to visit Alaska for wildlife viewing.
+They are visible to avid bird watchers regardless of season if you know where to look.
+In this case, the location of these birds play a part in determining the best time to visit Alaska for wildlife viewing.
 Here are our top three popular locations to spot the more than 30,000 eagles that call Alaska home:

-- Chilkat Bald Eagle Preserve – from October to February, more than 3,000 eagles gather on this preserve near Haines to feed on spawning chum salmon.
+- Chilkat Bald Eagle Preserve – more than 3,000 eagles gather on this preserve near Haines to feed on spawning chum salmon from October to February.
+During this time, the majestic birds can be seen soaring through the sky and diving into the rivers with remarkable precision and grace.